78edu/DBHelper/README.md

 WARNING!
 Code needs to be refactored and also contains var_dumps, only for educational purposes.

+For test you can work with commented code in the end of file.
+There is database tables creation, inserts and some other basic things.

 How to use:

 1.Create object of this class.